Letters by Njube son of Lobengula, 21 Sept-21 Oct 1898

 Please sir for your Kindness

-15. This letter-extract has been considerably shortened, with the ellipses indicating untranscribed passages which repeat ‘let me go Home’ and that, ‘after those days’ as agreed by Rhodes, ‘I will come ^back^’.
-The forms in which the letter is expressed – including ‘Master’ and ‘your Kindness’ – indicate that this is a request and does not have any demand implication to it.
-‘Home’ (rather than kingdom) and ‘holiday’ use conventional idioms of white writing with coziness implicit in the first and return in the second.
-They appear to their full effect in this extract.
-Being repeated many times in the letter undoes this, indeed it comes to have a ‘methinks the gentleman doth protest too much’ quality to it as a result.
-But why should Njube feel the need to do this?
+17. This letter-extract has been considerably shortened here, with the ellipses indicating untranscribed passages which repeat ‘let me go Home’ and that, ‘after those days’ as agreed by Rhodes, ‘I will come ^back^’.
+The terms in which the letter is expressed – including ‘Master’ and ‘your Kindness’ – indicate that this is a request and does not have any demand implication to it.
+The words ‘Home’ (rather than kingdom) and ‘Holiday’ use the conventional rather cosy idioms of white writing.
+But being repeated many times in this letter undoes this effect, for it comes to have a ‘the gentleman doth protest too much’ quality to it as a result.
+But why should Njube have written like this?

 21 Oct 1898